HectorCastelli/website/src/content/blog/learning-product-skills.md

 The practices and skills involved in building useful software revolve around a single sentiment: **Think about the user experience**.

-While the sentiment itself is simple, the implications it brings into the entire software development lifecycle are vast.
+While it is a simple phrase, the implications it brings into the entire software development lifecycle are vast.
 To better explore these ramifications, I will talk about the techniques and practices in three contexts: before, during, and after.

 # Before

 In most environments where code is written there is a significant amount of effort exercised even before a single key is pressed.
-In a more traditional environment, these aspects would fall under your Project Managers, Product Owners, or any other fancy title for "the person that tell us what to do".
+In a more traditional environment, these aspects would fall under your Project Managers, Product Owners, or any other fancy title for "the person that knows what to do".
+The traditional responsibilities of these individuals has them discovering problems, designing solutions and creating a comprehensive plan with all the tasks that need to be executed for said solution to be delivered.

-This model is unsustainable and produces churn and rework.
-In the spirit of agility, we aim to shorten the feedback cycle dramatically by getting involved at this stage.
+In the plainest of terms, this approach is inefficient, error prone and introduces multiple layers of indirection that offer little value.

 ## Know your users